 Benefits To Fishing In Cooler Weather

 - Easier access to the water.
-The boat ramps and access points are less crowded and that means no long lines or fist fights at the ramps.
+The boat ramps and access points are less crowded and no long lines or fist fights at the ramps.
 You can actually park close to the ramp itself rather than the Walmart parking lot in the next town.
 The same is reverse when you return.
-No waiting while the guy with the new boat takes 23 tries to back in straight while his wife watches in total frustration.
+No waiting while the guy with the new boat takes 23 tries to back in straight and his wife watches in total frustration.

 - Better water clarity.
 With the clear water, its easy to see the fish moving.
 It’s a great time to look for fishing spots thanks to clear conditions.
 This is a tactic that Captain Lee Parsons of Topsail Island, North Carolina uses.
 On those colder winter months, he scouts out spots were the fish are holed up.
 Even though they may not bite then, he knows they’ll be there in the warmer months.
 Then he marks it on his GPS or makes notes.
 This is part of what makes a good fisherman great….preparation.